cgarwood/propresenter-presentation-builder/README.md

 - Title
 - Point
 - Verse
+- Quote
 - Blank

 The Verse slide should contain two text boxes.
 One textbox named "Reference" or "Caption" for the verse reference, and one named "Text" for the verse text.
+The Quote slide should contain two text boxes.
+One textbox named "Author" for the quote author, and one named "Text" for the quote text.

 Set the font, size, color, etc of the text and insert `[TEXT]` where you want the generated content to be inserted.